-All students who graduate or are seeking recommendation for certification from a Professional Education program are required to complete the Certification Examinations for Oklahoma Educators before a license or endorsement can be issued.
+All students who graduate or are seeking recommendation for certification from a Professional Education program are required to complete the Certification Examinations for Oklahoma Educators before a license or area of certification can be issued.
 The examinations, which include a General Education Test, Subject Area Tests, and a Professional Teaching Exam, are administered by the National Evaluation Systems for the Oklahoma Commission for Teacher Preparation five times each year.
 Registration booklets are available in the Office of Professional Education.

-Copies of the Objectives and Study Guides for the Oklahoma Teacher Certification Testing Program have been placed on reserve in the Library and are listed as "Objectives for Oklahoma Certification Testing Program."
+Copies of the Objectives and Study Guides for the Oklahoma Teacher Certification Testing Program have been placed on reserve in the Curriculum Materials Library and are listed as "Objectives for Oklahoma Certification Testing Program", and are available on the National Evaluation Systems web site.